Bedroc by Perky Bros

 Opinion by Richard Baird Posted 2 January 2013

-Bedroc is a Tennessee-based technological consultancy firm that takes complex business issues and simplifies them with technology, reducing risk, optimising efficiency, and creating revenue for its clients (ROC).
-The firm’s visual identity, created by multidisciplinary design agency Perky Bros, avoids the saturated, ‘accessible’ conventions of the industry in favour of a direction that visualises the bedrock/technological analogy of the name – the physical stability, sub surface and base nature of bedrock and the layered, in-depth and founding technological principles of the business—through a logo-type and collateral solution that has a structural and earthy sensibility.
+Bedroc is a Tennessee-based consultancy firm that takes complex business issues and simplifies them with technology to reduce risk, optimise efficiency and creating revenue for its clients (ROC).
+The firm’s visual identity, created by multidisciplinary design agency Perky Bros, avoids the conventions of the industry and instead favours a direction that draws an analogy between bedrock and technology—the physical stability, sub-surface and base nature of bedrock and the in-depth and founding technological principles and practices of the business—through a logotype and collateral combination that has a layered and earthy quality.

 “Bedroc is about simplifying technology by applying people & ideas rather than fancy widgets.
 The idea of simplicity is the backbone of Bedroc’s identity—positioning them far & away from the visual conventions of their industry.” – Perky Bros

 Taking its cues from the company name and the very physical associations it conveys, Perky Bros’ design solution establishes an unusually grounded and natural quality for a tech firm.
 The logotype—constructed from well-spaced, tall and bold uppercase sans-serif characters that share a single, consistent line weight—fuses corporate professionalism and confidence, structure—emphasised by its two-line stacked structure—and, through the lack of any superfluous detail, the founding of simple but solid infrastructures.